Master in Astrophysics

 For more information and questions about entry requirements, admissions procedures, instutition fees and scholarships, please contact:

-Director of the Master program: Daniel Schaerer
+Director of the Master programme: Daniel Schaerer

 Program coordinator: François Bouchy